 The petrol distribution points are viewed as the link between petrol stations and the refinery.
 In the KWS2000 project this was termed "petrol distribution chain".
-The emissions resulting from loading tank-lorries at refineries and filling large storage tanks are incorporated in the emission trend of the distribution chain.
+The emissions resulting from loading tanklorries at refineries and filling large storage tanks are incorporated in the emission trend of the distribution chain.
 Since 2001, the expulsion losses when filling tank-lorries and storage tanks have no longer been reported individually, but as a total and imply emissions resulting from petrol only.

+The contribution of this source to the total national NMVOC emission was 0.9% in 1990 and 0.4% in 2020 (ER dataset 1990-2022).
 The NMVOC emissions from the petrol distribution chain decreased after a light increase in 1996.
 The decrease was mainly due to reduced NMVOC emission from storage tanks.